zeronounours/ictf-2015-writeups/analyses/syper_service/README.md

 $query = "SELECT * from flags where flag_id='".$_POST['flag_id']."';";
 ```

-If a result is fetch from the database, a message is printed:
+If a result is fetched from the database, a message is printed:

 ```php
 if ($repeated){ echo '<h1>FAILED!</h1><BR><p> FLAG_ID: '.$row['flag_id'].' already registered<BR>';}